 How to Create a Configuration Manager Connector

-You can use the following procedures to create a connector to import data from Microsoft System Center Configuration Manager 2007 with Service Pack 1 (SP1) or System Center 2012 - Configuration Manager into System Center 2012 – Service Manager and confirm the status of the connector.
+You can use the following procedures to create a connector to import data from Configuration Manager into System Center 2016 Technical Preview - Service Manager and confirm the status of the connector.

 Before you can create the Configuration Manager connector, you have to verify that System Center Configuration Manager is installed in your environment, and you have to turn on Windows User Account Control (UAC).
 For more information about UAC, see User Account Control.

 In the Service Manager console, click Administration.

 In the Administration pane, expand Administration, and then click Connectors.

 In the Tasks pane, under Connectors, click Create Connector, and then click Configuration Manager Connector.
 The System Center Configuration Manager Connector Wizard starts.